meilisearch/mini-dashboard/README.md

 # Mini-Dashboard

+Mini Dashboard for Meilisearch.

-This is a Work in Progress
+NOTE: This is a Work in Progress

 ## Run

+Open src/App.js and change the baseUrl, if needed.

 `yarn start`